2025 Alumni

 Todd Gill #23

-A steady and reliable defenseman known for his strong defensive play and leadership.
+A steady defenseman known for his strong defensive play and leadership.

-Over his career, he played for multiple teams, including the Toronto Maple Leafs and Detroit Red Wings, contributing both offensively and defensively.
+Over his career, he played for teams like the Toronto Maple Leafs and Detroit Red Wings, contributing offensively and defensively.

-Gill registered over 100 goals and 300 assists, while also being a key presence on the blue line.
+Gill recorded over 100 goals and 300 assists while being a key presence on the blue line.

-His consistency, poise, and ability to play in all situations made him an invaluable asset to every team he was part of, earning him a respected spot in NHL history as a dependable and well-rounded defenseman.
+His consistency and ability to play in all situations made him an invaluable asset, earning him a respected place in NHL history as a well-rounded defenseman.

 Mike Krushelnyski #26